 Around forty exhibits from the ullstein bild collection have already been shown in the exhibition [Return] Fotografie in der Weimarer Republik on the occasion of the Triennale der Photographie 2018 in Hamburg.

-We are pleased to present selected works of the photographic collection Ullstein together with the loans of the foundation F.C.
-Gundlach Hamburg and the Deutsche Fotothek in Dresden at the Landesmuseum in Bonn.
+After the extremely successful first stop of the exhibition at the LVR LandesMuseum Bonn, we are pleased to now show more than 150 works from the Ullstein photographic collection together with loans from the F.C.
+Gundlach Foundation Hamburg and the Deutsche Fotothek in Dresden at the Industriemuseum in Oberhausen.

 The exhibition catalogue with text contributions by Lothar Altringer, Katrin Bomhoff, Jens Bove, Adelheid Komenda and Sebastian Lux will be published by Hirmer Verlag.

-Further information can be found on the website of the LVR-LandesMuseum Bonn.
+Further information can be found on the Website of the Industriemuseum Oberhausen.

-Cover picture of the exhibition after an original photograph from the photographic collection at ullstein bild / media number 00016452 (c) ullstein bild - Federmeyer.
+Cover picture of the exhibition at the LVR-Landesmuseum Bonn after an original photograph from the photographic collection at ullstein bild / media number 00016452 (c) ullstein bild - Federmeyer.